 (2) The Consequences of Pesticides and Runoff of Toxic Chemicals

-“Chemical runoff from agriculture and other human development can cause algae to bloom and the seagrass to die, which in turn harms the many creatures that depend on seagrass.”
-(Seagrass researcher Sarah Joy Bittick).
+“Chemical runoff from agriculture and other human development can cause algae to bloom and the seagrass to die, which in turn harms the many creatures that depend on seagrass,” explains seagrass researcher Sarah Joy Bittick.

-“The bogs and coastal wetlands of Owl’s Head are beautiful, complex, pristine, and undervalued.
+Christopher Trider, one of the leaders of the Save Owls Head group, says, “The bogs and coastal wetlands of Owl’s Head are beautiful, complex, pristine, and undervalued.
 Development of the site would completely, irrevocably, and utterly destroy the natural hydrology of Owl’s Head and impact surrounding marine waters.”
-(Christopher Trider)

 An excess of chemicals – such as carbon and nitrogen – in aquatic plants has been proven to “impair the system’s ability to store and cycle nutrients (Worm et al. 2000, as quoted here).
 Biology professor Boris Worm says that human activities and coastal development “directly harm seagrass” and further, “run-off from golf courses would almost certainly be very harmful to these seagrass meadows.”
 (Boris Worm on CBC’s Mainstreet NS)